Di0go/Taskr/README.md

 # Taskr

-Taskr is a simple collaborative task management web application inspired by Kanban boards (like Trello), but lighter and more focused on the essentials.
+Taskr is a light collaborative task managment web application built with django.

 ---